serhii12/memory-game/README.md

 <!-- [Link]() -->

-A copy a memory game using CSS Grid and JavaScript.
+A copy a memory game using CSS Grid,FlexBox and JavaScript.